 Take manual Meter Readings

 Alternatively, if you don’t have a smart meter, you can still find out your energy usage by simply taking manual readings of your regular energy meter.
-Citizen's advice have given simple instructions on how to do so.
+Citizen's Advice have issued simple instructions on how to do so.

 This is helpful, as meter readings should be submitted to your supplier on a regular basis.
 This is to ensure your bills are based on actual energy usage, rather than estimates.

-If your household is being supplied by electricity only, you're in luck!
+If your household is supplied with electricity only, it's simpler to understand your usage.
 Electricity meters measure your energy in kilowatt per hours.
 This means you won't have to convert the figure, and you can plug it straight into a comparison website or an electricity cost calculator.

 Gas meters however, display a volume measurement which can be harder to decipher.
 You might have to convert the figure first, and not all meters measure your usage in the same units.

-This means that if you are wanting to read your meter with the aim of adding your usage to comparison or cost calculator website, you likely won't be able to use your gas meter readings.
+This means that if you are wanting to read your meter with the aim of adding your usage to comparison or cost calculator website, you likely won't be able to use your gas meter readings directly.